 - Infection warnings: Scareware is created and distributed to solicit money from victims.
 Hackers mostly use drive-by downloads to deploy such malware and send scary warnings.

-- Issues with turning your computer off and on: If your computer shows unusual screens and messages while turning off and on, it might be targeted by hackers to perform malicious activities.
+- Issues with turning your computer off and on If your computer shows unusual screens and messages while turning it off and on, it might be targeted by hackers to perform malicious activities.

 - Frequent pop-up ads: Adware, one of the most used malware types, works through pop-up ads.
 These fake ads carry malware links that infect your computer.
 At times, pop-up ads can be legitimate, but they still net an affiliated fee on every click.